fukamachi/caveman/README.markdown

 Every configuration is a property list.
 You can choose the configuration which to use by setting `APP_ENV`.

-To get a value from the current configuration, call `myapp.config:config` with a key you want.
+To get a value from the current configuration, call `myapp.config:config` with the key you want.

 ```common-lisp
 (import 'myapp.config:config)